cloudfoundry/summit-training-classes/operator/site/content/labs/cf-basics.md

 ## Creating a Space

-The next step is to add a space to your organization.
+Organizations are subdivided into one or more spaces.
+Let's add a space to your organization.

 * Use `cf help -a` to find the right command to create a space inside your organization.
 Name the space `dev`.